 These organizations offer resources for tribal justice systems, including publications, online information, and a variety of training and technical assistance services.
 In addition, many host regional and national conferences for tribal justice practitioners.
 Visit their websites for more information.
-If you need more help finding the right services for your tribe, contact the Center for Court Innovation at TAJI@courtinnovation.org.
+If you need more help finding the right services for your tribe, contact us at firstname.lastname@example.org.

 AEquitas’ mission is to improve the quality of justice in sexual violence, intimate partner violence, stalking, and human trafficking cases by developing, evaluating, and refining prosecution practices that increase victim safety and offender accountability.
 The individualized assistance AEquitas provides is data driven and incorporates customized strategies that are easy to implement, resulting in prosecutors’ ability to sustain effective practices and promote systemic change.